edelpero/action_parameter/README.md

 ActionParameter
 ===============

-ActionParameter helps you move all your parameter's logic into it's own class.
-This way you'll keep your controllers dry and they would be easier to test.
+ ActionParameter helps you move all your parameters' logic into its own class.
+This way you'll keep your controllers dry and they will be easier to test.

 Before
 ------